vmgarciahurtado/vmgarciahurtado/README.md

 <br>

 🏠 I’m currently living at Armenia, Colombia 🇨🇴.<br/>
-👨‍💻 I’m currently working on Flutter and Android.<br/>
+👨‍💻 Nowadays I'm working on Flutter and Android.<br/>
-🔭 Currently working as a software engineer at [celuweb].<br/>
+🔭 At the moment I'm working as a software engineer at [celuweb].<br/>
 ⚡  Available for freelance projects.<br/>

 ### Connect with me: